-Drop- Off Procedure: When dropping your child(ren) off at school in the morning, please pull in the front parking lot (the lot closest to Whipp Road).
-Students should use the sidewalk to walk from the front parking lot to the building.
-Staff members are positioned in the parking lot to direct traffic and to ensure all students' safety as they walk from the vehicles to the building.
+Drop- Off Procedure: When dropping your child(ren) off at school in the morning, please pull in the front parking lot to the "drop off zone" which is outlined in yellow and next to the flag in the front of the school.
+Staff are positioned at the drop off zone to direct traffic and to ensure all students' safety as they walk from the vehicles and buses to the building.